flaupretre/terraform-ssh-tunnel/README.md

 If other users may be interested, feel free to move it into the 'gateways' subdirectory, add the required documentation in the README.md file,  and submit a pull request.

+## Module output

+The module returns two values : 'host' and 'port'.
+These values define the tunnel's 'local' endpoint.
+When you connect a subsequent provider to this endpoint, it will transparently access the target resource.
+Obviously, each remote resource corresponds to a separate tunnel.
+If you're accessing multiple remote resources, you need to create one tunnel per resource, so one module call per resource and, then, one provider instance per tunnel.
+For instance, accessing multiple 'private' RDS instances requires one tunnel per RDS instance and each module call will output a different 'port' value.

+By default, the local host and port values are automatically determined, automatically choosing an unused port on the host where terraform is running.
+In special cases and if you know what you're doing, you can force these values via the 'local_host' and 'local_port' input variables.
+Once again, do this at your own risk, the default behavior should be fine in most cases.

 ## Tunnel conditional creation